Pleasure, joy and positive emotional experiences in abortion escorts after 17 weeks of gestation

 Analysis

-The first and second authors, both sociologists residing in the United States and with university institutional affiliation, joined the project for the analysis stage, once the data collection was completed, contributing their skills for qualitative analysis and their experience in the issue of abortion throughout pregnancy and/or abortion provision in Latin America.
-We analyzed the original Spanish transcripts through an iterative team coding process using MAXQDA software.
-Prior to analyzing the transcripts, the research team developed a deductive codebook based on the interview guide questions.
-After analyzing several of the transcripts, we updated and adapted this codebook to more adequately capture the main ideas and sub-ideas that emerged from the interviews.
-Some team members then applied this updated codebook to all transcripts and met regularly with the entire team to discuss the data and identify patterns.
-Throughout this process, feelings of joy and positive emotions related to abortion accompaniment emerged from the transcripts and in various conversations of the research team.
+The first and second authors, both sociologists residing in the United States and affiliated with academic institutions, joined the project during the analysis phase, after data collection was completed.
+They contributed their expertise in qualitative analysis and their experience in the topic of abortion throughout pregnancy and/or abortion provision in Latin America.
+We analyzed the original Spanish transcripts through a team-based iterative coding process using MAXQDA software.
+Before analyzing the transcripts, the research team developed a deductive codebook based on the interview guide questions.
+After reviewing several transcripts, we updated and adapted this codebook to more accurately capture the main ideas and sub-ideas emerging from the interviews.
+Some team members then applied this updated codebook to all transcripts and regularly met with the full team to exchange insights about the data and identify patterns.
+Throughout this process, feelings of joy and positive emotions related to abortion accompaniment emerged from the transcripts and in several discussions among the research team.

 Using joy and pleasure as sensitizing concepts (Charmaz 2006), the second author surveyed the coded data in search of fragments relevant to the themes of interest for the research.
 Then, the first author conducted a grounded theory-based sub-coding of all fragments related to positive emotions, with the aim of identifying general themes.
 In keeping with the collaborative principles of the partnership, throughout this process and during the production of the text, the entire team met to discuss the findings as they emerged, translating the summaries and materials into Spanish as required, including a professional translation of the draft text from English to Spanish.